mit-plv/timl/impl/README.md

 4. (Optional).
 Install MLton (a whole-program optimizing SML compiler).
 Make sure command `mlton`, `mlyacc` and `mllex` is in current PATH.
 Use `make mlton` to build TiML with MLton, or use `./test-mlton.sh` to build and test on files in [examples](examples) sub-directory.

 5. (Optional, requires step 4).
-Run `ruby benchmark.rb` in directory [examples](examples), which will generate file `result.csv` that reproduces results in the table in Section 6 of the paper.
+Run `ruby benchmark.rb` in directory [examples](examples), which will generate file `result.csv` that reproduces results in Table 1 of the paper.

 6. (Optional).
 Follow [emacs/README.rst](emacs/README.rst) to install TiML mode on Emacs.